lawrencewoodman/sblasm/FUTURE.md

 * Could use * as sugar to support indirect addressing?
 May not be a good idea because couldn't easily increment.
 Also could conflict with pointer arithmetic.
 Perhaps use [] instead.

 * Support conditional assembly .ifdef, .ifzero, if nzero, etc

+* Have a way of including a file, but how will this effect listings
+  - and how will name resolution work - can prepend?
+  - Could do this with a require

+* Create an object format to allow linking pre-assembled files